HiassofT/highspeed-sio/README.txt

 use the RAM under the OS ROM and therefore also works with Turbo Basic and SpartaDos).

-The files "HIPATCH.COM", "HIPATCHR.COM" and "DUMPOS.COM" can be found
+The files "HISIO.COM", "HISION.COM", "HISIOR.COM", "HISIORN.COM"
-in the ZIP as separate files and also in the included "hipatch.atr".
+and "DUMPOS.COM" can be found in the ZIP as separate files and also in the included "hipatch.atr".

-To patch the currently active OS, simply start "HIPATCH.COM".
+To patch the currently active OS, either use "HISIO.COM" or "HISION.COM".
+The difference between these two is that the first one also patches the keyboard IRQ handler so that you can control the highspeed code with various keystrokes (see next section).
+The "HISION.COM" doesn't touch the keyboard IRQ, use this if you don't like the keyboard control or in the rare case where other software uses the keystrokes.

-At first HIPATCH.COM checks if the current OS is compatible with the highspeed SIO patch.
+At first the patch checks if the current OS is compatible with the highspeed SIO patch.
 If it's not compatible you get an error message and it quits.

-Then HIPATCH.COM checks if the OS was already patched.
+Then it checks if the OS was already patched.
 If this is the case, it doesn't install itself again but clears the internal SIO speed table.
 At the next drive access the drive type (and therefore the highspeed SIO variant) will be detected again.

 In the next step the patch checks if the currently running OS already